Civilization Calls

 The Jewish Virtual Library is a division of the American-Israeli Cooperative Enterprise.

-Finally, for the serious student, Amazon offers several books on the subject.
+Amazon offers several books on the subject.
 Search for “Israel” or “Israeli/Palestinian Conflict”.

 Credit Where It's Due